 In addition to the following requirements, the student must fulfill the University's General Requirements and the requirements of the College of Liberal Arts given in Special Requirements of the College.

-Students who fail to maintain a University grade point average of at least 3.25 will be considered for academic dismissal from Plan II.
-All students whose grade point average falls below 3.25 but not below 2.50 will be put on academic review.
+Students who fail to maintain a University grade point average of at least 3.0 will be considered for academic dismissal from Plan II.
+All students whose grade point average falls below 3.0 but not below 2.50 will be put on academic review.
 Students whose grade point average falls below 2.50 at any point after their first semester in Plan II will be dismissed from the program.
-In addition, any student who fails to earn a final grade of at least a C- in any of the following required courses will be dismissed from the program: English 303C, 303D, Philosophy 610QA, 610QB, Social Science 301, Tutorial Course 302, 303C, 303D, 358, 359T, 660HA, 660HB.
-Students may only register for Tutorial Course 660H or 359T if their University grade point average is 3.25 or higher.
-All of these stipulations may be appealed and exceptions may be made on a case-by-case basis by the director of Plan II in consultation with the associate director, assistant director, and academic advisers.
+In addition, any student who fails to earn a final grade of at least a C- in any of the following required courses will be dismissed from the program: English 303C, 303D, Philosophy 610QA/610QB, Social Science 302C, 302D, 302E, 302F, Tutorial Course 302, 303C, 303D, 358, 359T, 660HA/660HB.
+Students may only register for Tutorial Course 660H or 359T if their University grade point average is 3.0 or higher.
+Lastly, students who are not enrolled at The University of Texas at Austin for four consecutive long semesters and therefore fail to make satisfactory progress toward the degree will be automatically dismissed from the Plan II Honors Program.
+All of these stipulations may be appealed and exceptions may be made on a case-by-case basis by the director of Plan II in consultation with the associate director, assistant director, and academic advisors.
 A student who is academically dismissed from the Plan II program is eligible to continue to enroll in the College of Liberal Arts in another academic program if the student fulfills the academic requirements for the Bachelor of Arts, Plan I, and the scholastic standards for continuance in the University given in the General Information Catalog.
-Students in scholastic difficulty should discuss their problems with a Plan II academic adviser and the director.
+Students in scholastic difficulty should discuss their problems with a Plan II academic advisor and the director.

 Plan II students may use credit by examination to fulfill certain program requirements.
-More information on testing policies and credit by examination is available from a Plan II academic adviser.
+More information on testing policies and credit by examination is available from a Plan II academic advisor.

 Tutorial Course 302 and two semesters of Tutorial Course 358 are required.
 Tutorial Course 660H is required of students seeking special honors in Plan II, students pursuing the Plan II degree alone, and students writing creative theses.
 In exceptional situations, students completing dual degree programs may be approved by the Plan II associate director to enroll in Tutorial Course 359T, Essay Course, in lieu of Tutorial Course 660H.
 Other requirements for the Bachelor of Arts, Plan II, are outlined below.
 All courses offered in the Plan II Honors Program are subject to approval by the Plan II Faculty Advisory Committee; in some areas the committee will prescribe certain courses for all students in the program.
 Current information on these matters is available in the Plan II office.